GENOS INTERNATIONAL PRESENTS

 Korn Ferry recently completed research with 25 global companies on leadership competencies reported to be in high demand but in low to moderate supply.
 While companies don’t state this explicitly, the top five competencies are all related to EI.
 In this presentation, our most successful user of the Genos EI Selection Report in the United States will: a) outline what these competencies are, and b) walk us through activities about linking those competencies to EI, and how to strategically use the Genos EI Selection Report to help fill these types of needs.
 You will walk away from this session knowing how to link Genos EI to client competency models, job descriptions or talent needs, and how to help clients improve their hiring practices.
 You will also learn new consulting services you can provide to clients on finding talent with the EI capabilities required in an age of AI.

 In his most recent book, Focus: The Hidden Driver of Excellence, Daniel Goleman talks about the importance of being able to read group emotions.
 This skill, known as our ‘emotional aperture’, involves the perceptual ability to adjust your focus from a single individual’s emotional cues to the broader patterns of emotions in groups.
 It’s fundamental to team work, sales, leadership, presenting and group facilitation.
-In this session, Sarah Yip from Kease Consulting will take you through a new, highly engaging program designed to help develop emotional aperture.
 As part of this session, you’ll have the opportunity to assess your own emotional aperture and discover how to improve this skill within yourself and others.
 You’ll also walk away with a program brochure, slide deck and facilitator guide that will equip you with a new program to deliver to your clients.